-This article is targeted at administrators who desire to disable the Umbrella roaming client on their corporate networks and enable it off the corporate network.
+This article is targeted at administrators who desire to disable the Umbrella roaming clients (standalone and AnyConnect) on their corporate networks and enable it off the corporate network.
 If you do not desire to back off the roaming client on network, stop here.

 The Umbrella protected networks feature is intended for a single egress network.
 For any networks with more than one egress, an alternate feature is required.

 Today, this feature exists in production as the trusted network domain feature; however, must be configured on the Umbrella back end.
 Read on to learn how to request the feature and what is required on your network.

 The trusted network by domain feature is a way to disable the roaming client on your corporate network, but keep it enabled off network.
 When activated, the feature will:

 - Disable DNS protection provided by the roaming client

 - Defers policy to the network policy

 - Stop all network probes except the trusted network domain check

 - Use in conjunction with VAs for less network talk